orbitalquark/textadept/doc/01_Introduction.md

 Textadept is _fast_.
 It starts up instantly and has a very responsive user interface (UI).
 Even though the editor is mostly written in Lua, Lua is one of the fastest scripting languages available.
-With [LuaJIT][], Textadept is faster than ever before, though using LuaJIT is overkill.
+With the optional [LuaJIT][] version, Textadept is faster than ever before.

 [LuaJIT]: http://luajit.org